 - With the head touching the floor, press the elbows firmly into the ground, placing the weight on the elbow.

 - Now, Lift your chest up from in-between the shoulder blades.
 Press the thighs and legs to the floor.

 - Hold this pose for as long as you can by taking gentle long breaths in and out.
 Now slowly release your head, come to the original position and relax.

 Be comfortable and keep your neck extended in this pose.
 Do not bring your head back so far that it may strain your neck.
 Lift yourself using your back-muscle strength and pressing down your thighs.
-Keep your thighs down firmly on the floor while keeping your legs active.
+Keep your thighs down firmly on the floor and legs active.

 Enjoy your yoga practice and have an awesome day!
 If you feel this article is helpful to you then share your experience with us by commenting below.
 We would be happy to hear from you!